bonsai-rx/bonsai-rx.github.io/_docs/03-editor.md

 * While holding the `Shift` key, press the arrow keys to select a string of nodes around the currently selected node
 * Hold the `Ctrl` key and click on a node to add/remove it from the current selection

-**ProTip:** Many operations can be performed on multi-node selections, e.g. delete, create connections, create a node group, etc.
+**ProTip:** Many operations can be performed on multi-node selections (e.g., delete, create connections, create a node group, etc.).
 {: .notice--info}

 ### Open the type visualizer for an operator